-If this indicator comes on while driving, it means one of the engine's emission control systems may have a problem.
+If this indicator comes on while driving, it means one prine's emissions control of the engine's emissions control systems may have a problem.
 Even though you may feel no difference in your vehicle's performance, it can reduce your fuel economy and cause increased emissions.
 Continued operation may cause serious damage.

-If you have recently refueled your vehicle, the indicator coming on could be a loose or missing fuel fill cap.
+If you have recently refueled your vehicle, the indicator coming on could be due to a loose or missing fuel fill cap.
 Tighten the cap until it clicks at least three times.

 Tightening the cap will not turn the indicator off immediately; it takes at least three days of normal driving.